LiLabAtVT/I2GDS2025/Group5/README.md

 ### Run BWA Analysis

-BWA analysis was run using a batch script: `03_BWA.sh`
+BWA analysis was run using a bash script: `03_BWA.sh`

 **Inputs needed:**
 * Input directory path: where all the sequence files going into BWA are located